Vystrajos/hello-world/README.md

 # hello-world
-A test repository for Hello World
+A depository for simple test called Hello World